Hasse norm principle for extensions of prime squared degree: Chevalley modules and their cohomology groups

 \begin{prop} Let $p$, $G$, $H$, and $\cD$ be as in Proposition \ref{prop:rdpp}.
 Consider a subgroup $G_{1}$ of $G$ that contains a $p$-Sylow subgroup of $G$. \begin{enumerate} \item There is an isomorphism of $G_{1}$-lattices $J_{G/H}\cong J_{G_{1}/(G_{1}\cap H)}$. \item The homomorphism

 is injective. \end{enumerate} \end{prop}

 \begin{proof} (i): Let $P$ be a $p$-Sylow subgroup of $G$ that is contained in $G_{1}$.
-By Lemma \ref{lem:sytr}, $P$ is a transitive group with $P\cap H$ a corresponding subgroup.
+By Lemma \ref{lem:sytr}, $P$ is a transitive group with $P\cap H$ a one point stabilizer.
 Hence, the double coset $G_{1}\backslash G/H$ is singuleton.
 In particular, $\{1\}$ is a complete representative of $G_{1}\backslash G/H$ in $G$.
 Therefore, the assertion follows from \cite[Proposition 3.20]{Hasegawa2025}.

 (ii): By Proposition \ref{prop:andg}, we have $\Sha_{\cD}^{2}(G,J_{G/H})=\Sha_{\cD}^{2}(G,J_{G/H})[p^{\infty}]$.
 Combining this fact with Proposition \ref{prop:shrs}, we obtain the desired assertion. \end{proof}